jbossdemocentral/dv-gettingstarted/README.md

 -Download DV 6.2 from jboss.org http://www.jboss.org/products/datavirt/download/
 -Download EAP 6.4.0 from jboss.org http://www.jboss.org/products/eap/download/
 -Download EAP 6.4.3 Roll up patch from CSP https://access.redhat.com/jbossnetwork/restricted/softwareDownload.html?softwareId=39353
--Put the EAP 6.4.0, EAP 6.4.3 Roll up patch and Data Virutalization downloads into the software folder
+-Put the EAP 6.4.0, EAP 6.4.3 Roll up patch and Data Virtualization downloads into the software folder

 **STEP 2:** Run Scripts in the scripts folder
 -NOTE: In this option the data is set in ${jboss.home.dir}/standalone/data/ and the standalone.xml is update for the VDB.
 The corresponding bat files require update.